 If you are wondering how to improve your immune system by helping your gut, I wrote this article with you in mind.
-We are going to talk about how you can actually improve your immunity by healing your gut.
+We are going to talk about how you can actually improve your immunity if you improve your gut health naturally.
 Now, you might be wondering, what does the gut and immune system have to do with hormones?

-Remember, your hormones are not just the big hormones that we are more familiar with, like estrogen, progesterone, testosterone.
+Remember, your hormones are not just the big hormones that we are more familiar with.
+Hormones like estrogen, progesterone, testosterone.
 But your immune system produces tiny hormones called cytokines.
 Those cytokines are little tiny endocrine messengers that tell the immune system what to do.
 And that immune system is affected by your hormone production as well as by your gut count.

 So this is a diagram of your intestine, your large intestine, and your small intestine.
 The wall of your intestine is semi-permeable.

 It is a trans-permeable membrane that allows water in and out so that your stool can be formed properly.
 Too much water, you have diarrhea, too little water in there, you are constipated.
 So it is this membrane that allows that water to move in and out.

-If that membrane is damaged, it is going to allow the waste products in your stool, including the molecules you did not digest, including bits of protein and fats and different chemicals to be released into the bloodstream, along with the water, and these are called antigens.
-They are something that is foreign to your body, your body will go after it.
+If that membrane is damaged, it is going to allow the waste products in your stool to be released into the bloodstream.
+This includes the molecules you did not digest and the bits of protein, fats, and different chemicals.
+Along with water.
+These are called antigens.
+They are something that is foreign to your body, therefore, your body will go after it.